Please ensure Javascript is enabled for purposes of website accessibility Skip to Content

 Another practical piece of advice is to replace old training pads with new ones after your dog spoils them.
 Some pet owners will allow their dogs to use the bathroom multiple times on one training pad, but this often increases the likelihood of an accident because the scent may deter your dog from urinating on the already-wet training pad.

-However, a little pee or poo on the pad will help a pup just learning the process know where to go.
+However, a little pee or poo on the pad will help a pup just learning the process to know where to go.

 Introduce Positive Reinforcement by Rewarding Your Yorkie